Asana/node-asana/README.md

   by default.
 If you want callbacks, bluebird promises support `nodeify` which takes a callback as parameter.
 For generators and streams, [co][co] and [highland][highland] also support promises respectively.
-Beyond that, other major libraries such as mongoose, mocha, and elastic search also support promises through bluebird.
+Beyond that, other major libraries such as mongoose, mocha, and elastic search (which uses bluebird) also support promises.

 ## Examples